 Notes

-Without the fruit: use a sieve to drain the liquid and pass it to a sealed jar or bottle.
-Refrigerate the sweet wine but discard the fruit (or eat it).
+Without the fruit: Use a sieve to drain the liquid and pass it to a sealed jar or bottle.
+Refrigerate the sweet wine, but discard the fruit (or eat it).
 This is my first recommendation if storing it for a few days.
 Fruit ferments quickly, and there's a good chance the sangria was left outside or at room temperature before you store leftovers.
 So the fruit will already be heavily macerated.

-Different fruits: use grapes, pineapple, passionfruit, tangerines or nectarines.
+Use different fruits, like grapes, pineapple, passionfruit, tangerines or nectarines.

-Sweetener: use honey or fruit syrup instead of sugar for a unique flavor.
+Sweetener: Use honey or fruit syrup instead of sugar for a unique flavor.
 Or use brown sugar for a more caramel tone.

 Rate and review this recipe